Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 > You can apply these values by running `bash scripts/lib/patch-serial.sh` or by running the build script.

 ## 🔥 Contributing
-Contributions to this project are always welcome!
+Contributions of any size to this project are always welcome!

 Refer to [CONTRIBUTING.md](/docs/CONTRIBUTING.md) for instructions (and tips) on making contributions to this project.

 ## ⚖️ License
 [BSD 3-Clause License](/LICENSE).